dustinpfister/blog_posts/_posts/js-javascript-module-object-literal.md

 // 5 10
 ```

-Another way to go about doing this would be to take the x and y globals an make them properties of a single object literal, and on top of that make the move method a property of that object also.
+Although this might not be much so far, there is a few things that I would all ready do differently here these days.
+However the first thing that comes to mind would be to pull this code into some kind of module pattern.
+One way to go about making this code a little ore modular would be to turn this code that is just littered around in the global name space into just a single global object in the forum of an object literal.

 ```js
 var point = {